Go To

 Career Site

 Ford is a global maker of automobiles and trucks.
-Ford sells vehicles under the Ford, Lincoln, Mercury, Mazda, Volvo, Jaguar, and Land Rover brands.
+Ford sells vehicles under the Ford and Lincoln brands.

-Once the second-largest automaker, Ford is now third place in the U.S. behind No. 1 GM and Toyota.
+Once the second-largest automaker, Ford is now third place in the U.S. behind GM and Toyota.

 History